Brand New Aflac Dividend Raise Makes Me Quack (NYSE:AFL)

 In case you're wondering there's still time to catch Aflac (AFL) before the price rises to fair value, which is roughly between $50 and $55.

-That price target range is relatively conservative because it's based on AFL's 10-year average PE ratio which is between 10 and 11.
+That price target range is relatively conservative because it's based on AFL's 10-year average P/E ratio which is between 10 and 11.
 I'll show you that soon.

 Now you have something to work with, but let's continue to dig in, and also zoom out to get the big picture.
 This is exciting.